Two Aspects Of Weather That Can Affect Solar Energy Production

 Solar installation is increasingly popular in today’s world.
-Considering the massive amount of energy produced by the sun’s rays on earth, it makes sense to invest in residential solar or even commercial-use panels.
+Considering the massive amount of energy produced by the sun’s rays on earth, it makes sense to invest in residential solar or even commercial-use panels in the Bay Area.
 When running the numbers for energy management, there is plenty to be gained and very little to be lost when installing renewable energy sources in a home or business.

 However, the effectiveness of a solar panel’s energy production rests on various factors.
 Some areas of the world aren’t exactly optimized for this form of sustainable solar energy production.
 Fortunately, those in California are ready to reap the benefits, as the weather in this relatively warm state is perfect for maximum solar gains.